Steve Cunningham

 Steven Ormain Cunningham (born July 15, 1976) is an American professional boxer who held the IBF cruiserweight title twice between 2007 and 2011.
 His nickname, "USS", is a reference to his US Navy service on the aircraft carriers USS America and USS Enterprise between 1994 and 1998.

-Early years and amateur career
+Early life

 A native of Philadelphia, Cunningham gained a reputation as a tough fighter on the streets of Philly, but he began his amateur career while based at Norfolk Naval Station in Virginia.
 Cunningham served in the Navy from 1994 to 1998, serving on the aircraft carriers USS America and USS Enterprise.

+Amateur career

 Cunningham started boxing at the age of 19, and won the National Golden Gloves 178 lb title in 1998 as an amateur.

 Professional career

 Cunningham began his professional career in 2000 with a 19 fight winning streak including a split decision over Guillermo Jones.

 On November 26, 2006, he challenged Krzysztof Włodarczyk for the Vacant IBF Cruiserweight Title but lost by a disputed split decision in front of Wlodarczyk's fans in Warsaw, Mazowieckie, Poland.
 Later, Cunningham challenged Wlodarczyk again in the summer of 2007.
 With a majority decision in his favor, Cunningham at last won the title.

 He stopped undefeated Marco Huck in Germany in December 2007.

 Cunningham lost the IBF title against Tomasz Adamek in Newark, New Jersey, on December 11, 2008.
 He lost the fight via split decision.
 One judge scored the fight 114–112 for Cunningham, while the other two judges scored it 116–110 and 115–112 for Adamek.
 Fight was close although Cunningham was knocked down in the second, fourth, and eighth rounds.

 Cunningham faced former WBC Cruiserweight Champion Wayne Braithwaite, at the BankAtlantic Center, Sunrise, Florida on the July 11, 2009, and won the fight via a twelve-round unanimous decision 119–109, 117–111, and 118–110.
 On June 5, 2010, Cunningham regained the IBF Cruiserweight title with a fifth round stoppage on cuts of Troy Ross in Germany.
 Cunningham returned to Germany to defend his IBF title against challenger Enad Licina on February 12, 2011.